in honor of Christa McAuliffe, a high school teacher from Concord, New

 Hampshire and a crew member of the Space Shuttle Challenger, this award honors

 exemplary teacher education program at AASCU institutions.
 Specifically, it recognizes programs that have done an exemplary job of using evidence of their graduates’ impact on P-12 learning outcomes to inform improvements to their pre-service

-To win this award, teacher education and professional development programs must not only demonstrate effectiveness in producing P-12 learning outcomes; award winners must also demonstrate and explain how they have redesigned their programs as a result of these P-12 learning outcomes.
+preparation and professional development programs.
+To win this award, teacher education and professional development programs must not only demonstrate effectiveness in producing P-12 learning outcomes, but also explain how they have redesigned their programs as a result of these P-12 learning outcomes.

-A first screening of all applications will be conducted by the Teacher Education Council of State Colleges and Universities (TECSCU).
-A committee of AASCU presidents and chancellors will subsequently review all applications and, if necessary, invite selected campuses to submit a second round of applications.
+Each year, a first screening of all applications is conducted by the Teacher Education Council of State Colleges and Universities (TECSCU).
+A committee of AASCU presidents and chancellors subsequently reviews all applications and selects winners.

 The 2016 award was presented at this year’s

 AASCU Annual Meeting.
 Starting with the 2016 award winner, a follow-up presentation will also be made at the Annual Meeting of the American Association of Colleges for Teacher Education (AACTE) and the TECSCU Affiliate Group Meeting in March 2017.

 Applications for the 2017 award will be accepted from March 1 - April 21, 2017.
 Please click

 here for more information on how to apply.

 Image Credit: "Christa McAuliffe" by NASA Johnson, CC BY-NC 2.0, cropped